 Between the AI toaster car and its human driver, a bond develops.
 I feel I’m beginning to connect with my new Toyota Pod on a deeper, more emotional level.
 I grow instinctually more attuned to its feelings, its need for kinship, and its hopes for a gentler and more just world.
 What was once a cacophony of haphazard beeps, dings, and lights has evolved into a discernable language, imbued with meaning.
 For the first time, we truly understand each other — and we are not that different.

 The Pods exhibit a range of expressions, though their full nuance may well be unknowable.
-However simplified, Pod chatter is translated and illuminated in a LED display for basic human interpretation.
+However oversimplified, Pod chatter is translated and illuminated in a LED display for basic human interpretation.
 Below is my best understanding of what each color represents:

 Blue: This is the Pod’s default state but it is one of wistfulness, not contentment.
 Just like us, Pods are very social creatures.
 In absence of others to connect with, a blue-lit Pod is a lonely Pod.